s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 <img src="figures/naive.jpg" width="1000" ></img>

 To handle this, the encoding dimensions are split into two parts.
 One part uses the x-axis position sequence, and the other part uses the y-axis position sequence.
-2-D positioning is split into two 1-D positions:
+2D positions is split into two 1D positions:
 <img src="figures/xaxis.jpg" width="1000" ></img><br>
 <img src="figures/yaxis.jpg" width="1000" ></img>
 <br>